antonfirsov/docs/2018/09-Sept/v06-release-MLNET-Blog-Post.md

 ## Provide your feedback on the new API
 ![Provide feedback image with two people and a swimlane](v06-release-MLNET-Blog-Post-IMAGES/swimlane-feedback.png)

-As mentioned at the begining of the blog post, the new API is a significant change, so we also want to create an open discussion where you can provide feedback and help shape the long-term API for ML.NET.
+As mentioned at the beginning of the blog post, the new API is a significant change, so we also want to create an open discussion where you can provide feedback and help shape the long-term API for ML.NET.

 Want to get involved?
 Start by providing feedback at this blog post comments below or through issues at the [ML.NET GitHub repo](https://github.com/dotnet/machinelearning/issues)